 In response to the disruptions and related publicity, we formed an internal task force that included members of our Asset/Liability Committee ("ALCO").
 The task force met frequently to review our liquidity position and liquidity sources, and oversaw the Bank's process to qualify for the BTFP in case needed.
 In addition, we took steps to inform our customers about our financial position, liquidity and insured deposit products.
-As of March 31, 2023, estimated uninsured deposits represented approximately 32% of our total deposits.
-For additional information, see "Discussion and Analysis of Financial Condition - Deposits, Liquidity and Capital Resources" and Part II.
+During the second quarter of 2023, we utilized the BTFP and reduced Federal Home Loan Bank ("FHLB") advances.
+The Bank utilized this source of funding due to its lower rate, the ability to prepay the obligations without penalty, and as a means to lock in funding.
+As of June 30, 2023, estimated uninsured deposits represented approximately 34% of our total deposits.
+For additional information, see "Discussion and Analysis of Financial Condition - Deposits, Borrowings, Liquidity and Capital Resources" and Part II.
 Item 1A.
 Risk Factors.